How can you keep pace with industry changes when trends usually aren’t clear and bad decisions are costly?

 - Find others in your organization who are strong about best practices and trends and get input from them.

 Pro Tip: You may work in the manufacturing industry, for example, and as such you would want to stay current with trends in that industry.

 Dr. Wesley Donahue

-Wesley Donahue is President of Centrestar, Inc. a unique training organization that specializes in helping people identify anduse the 35 competencies needed to succeed in any profession.
-Learn more at www.centrestar.com.
+Centrestar is a training organization that helps people identify and use the 35 competencies needed to succeed in any industry or profession.
+Learn more about us at www.centrestar.com